-I am a doctor with a love of light, energy and science.
+I am a doctor with a fascination of skin, lasers and energy.

 Procedural Dermatology Fellowship